Stress and vowel reduction in English: Alternation depending on type of enunciation

-Weak and strong forms of words
+Weak and strong forms of function words

 Some monosyllabic English function words have a weak form with a reduced vowel, used when the word has no prosodic stress, and a phonemically distinct strong form with a full vowel, used when the word is stressed (and as the citation form or isolation form when a word is mentioned standing alone).
 In the case of many such words the strong form is also used when the word comes at the end of a sentence or phrase.

 An example of such a word is the modal verb can.
 When appearing unstressed within a sentence and governing a verb (as in I can do it), the weak form /kən/ is used.
 However the strong form /kæn/ is used: